Matt Towery: Career

-Towery served in the Georgia House of Representatives and was the Republican nominee for Lt.
-Governor of Georgia in 1990.
+Towery served in the Georgia House of Representatives and was the Republican nominee for Lieutenant Governor of Georgia in 1990.
 He served as Chairman of then-Speaker Newt Gingrich's political organization in the 1990s.

 He has appeared on news networks and on The O'Reilly Factor and Hardball with Chris Matthews and with hosts Sean Hannity and Bill Maher.
 In 2011 he served as a weekly guest commentator for CNN.
 He has been a political analyst for the Fox affiliate in Atlanta.

 In 2014, Towery predicted Donald Trump could become a serious contender for the U.S. presidency.
 His polling company was one of few to predict a Trump win over Clinton in 2016.
 Towery wrote a memo detailing the reasons he thought other pollsters were missing likely Trump voters, including over-representing Democrats and under-representing white men, and saying the other polls "were being weighted based on a conventional turnout in a very unconventional year and there is a ‘Trump vote’ that most pollsters just are not able to capture."
 Hannity read the memo on-air just before the election, which Trump won.

 The day before the 2020 US presidential election, Towery again predicted a win for Donald Trump, saying he believed other pollsters were missing "the average guy on the street."
 He also predicted that Trump would carry Georgia by seven percent, but Joe Biden narrowly won the state.

 As of 2020 he was Of Counsel with Hall, Booth, Smith in their Atlanta office.